Drawing for the Planet

 Our impact

-Our projects have reached communities in 16 countries across 5 continents.
-Over 5,400 children have participated and raised awareness of 1,660 species through their drawings.
-We've held 6 exhibitions in museums, art galleries and schools, and raised funds for 13 conservation organisations.
+Our projects have reached communities in 20 countries across 5 continents.
+Over 6,500 children and 1,000 adults have participated to raise awareness of 1,730+ species through their drawings.
+We have held 6 exhibitions in museums, art galleries and schools and presented participating schools with 15 murals and over 50 prints featuring drawings by their children.
+We have donated funds to 13 conservation organisations to support their vital work.

 About Our Projects